-There are many Generative AI tools that are freely available, including Chat GPT, Google Gemini, and Microsoft Copilot.
+There are many Generative AI tools that are freely available, including ChatGPT (owned by OpenAI), Google Gemini, and Microsoft Copilot 365.
 As with any other IT related technology, the Council needs to ensure that the use of AI, particularly Generative AI, is organised and controlled in a manner which will be beneficial to the safety, integrity, and reputation of the Council.